PickRobotics/xarm_ros2/ReaMe_kr.md

       #   lite6: xarm_description/config/kinematics/user/lite6_kinematics_AAA.yaml
       #   uf850: xarm_description/config/kinematics/user/uf850_kinematics_AAA.yaml
       ```
-    - Use of Kinematics parameter file: Specify this parameter when starting the launch file
+    - Kinematics parameter 파일 사용: launch 파일을 시작할때 이 parameter를 지정
       - Note that before specifying this parameter, make sure that the corresponding configuration file exists.
 If it does not exist, you need to connect the robot arm through a script to generate it.